Can You Drive With A Power Steering Leak

 The symptoms of a power steering leak can vary depending on the severity of the leak.
 In general, though, a power steering leak will cause a loss of power and vibration in the steering system.
 Additionally, a power steering leak can lead to dangerous driving conditions as the vehicle will be difficult to control.
 If you are experiencing any of these symptoms, it is important to take your car in for inspection and repair as soon as possible.

-See also How To Change Electric Power Steering Motor
+See also How Much To Fix Electric Power Steering

 How can you fix a power steering leak?